The Ominous Hans Winterberg Puzzle

 (‘Stationen (opening) 1975/75’ Bamberger Symphoniker 1975, Cond.
 Rainder Miedel)

 His biography is as follows: born in 1901 in Prague to Rudolf and Olga Winterberg.
-By the age of nine, he was already studying piano with Therèse Wallerstein, and at Prague’s Music Academy, he studied conducting with Alexander Zemlinsky and Fidelio Finke and composition with Alois Hába; one of his fellow conservatory students at the time was Gideon Klein.
+By the age of nine, he was already studying piano with Therèse Wallerstein, and at Prague’s German Music Academy, he studied conducting with Alexander Zemlinsky and composition with Fidelio Finke.
+As a mature student in 1939/1940 he returned to Prague’s Czech Music Academy to study composition with Alois Hába; one of his fellow conservatory students at the time was Gideon Klein.
 In the German Theatre Yearbook of 1929, he’s listed as a rehearsal pianist at the opera in Brno, though he was apparently not exclusively bound to the house and worked with a number of ensembles.

 (Concerto for piano and orchestra 1948, 1st Mov.
 Pianist: Agi Brand-Setterl, conductor: Fritz Rieger; Munich Philharmonic 1950)

 (First mov.
 Symphony no 2 (1943) Munich Philharmonic, cond.
 Jan Koetsier 1952)

 It left Winterberg highly exposed.
-As a Jew, Hitler’s government would not have allowed him automatic German citizenship, though his marriage to a non-Jew accorded him a so-called privileged status.
+As a Jew, Hitler’s government would not have allowed him automatic German citizenship, though his marriage to a non-Jew accorded him a short-term so-called “privileged status”.
 How “privileged” this status was, is highly debateable, as the journals of Victor Klemperer confirm.
 The composer Edmund Eysler was also accorded a “privileged” status, and like Klemperer, dreaded leaving the house for fear of being arrested during recurrent Nazi round-ups.
 Any Jew found on the streets was arrested and deported.
-Afterwards, even “privileged” Jews were lost as their marriages were declared void.
-With their divorce in 1944 as directed by Nazi laws on “inter-racial marriage”, Winterberg was instantly arrested and sent to Theresienstadt, where his mother Olga had earlier been deported before her murder in Maly Trostinez.
+Afterwards, non-Jewish spouses were treated as Jews, with their only means of avoiding deportation being divorce.
+With the Winterberg’s enforced divorce in 1944 as directed by Nazi laws on “inter-racial marriage”, Winterberg was instantly arrested and sent to Theresienstadt, where his mother Olga had earlier been deported before her murder in Maly Trostinez in 1942.

 (Concerto for piano and orchestra 1948, 3rd Mov.
 Pianist: Agi Brand-Setterl, conductor: Fritz Rieger; Munich Philharmonic 1950)